 Project Status: This project began in October 2003 and was completed in December 2010

 Coral reefs are key habitats for many near-shore Hawaiian fishes.
 Marine protected areas (MPAs) are created to provide islands of protection for species, habitats, and ecosystems with high species diversity and abundance.
 This study was done to document how Hawaiian reef fish species use different seafloor habitats and to determine if and how well the MPAs are conserving the species.

 Why We Care

 Coral reefs are key habitats for many Hawaiian fishes.
 The fishes of Hawaii play critically important economic and cultural roles, and their protection is a high priority among the people of Hawaii.

 What We Did

 The goals and objectives of the project were to:

-Determine reef fish habitat use patterns inside and outside primary Hawaiian Island MPAs
+Determine reef fish habitat use patterns inside and outside primary Hawaiian Island marine protected areas (MPAs)